gpuweb/gpuweb/proposals/bindless.md

 Argument buffers are `MTLBuffers` that contain resources usable by the shader.
 Their layout is opaque (maybe until macOS 13.0 for Tier2 devices?) and they have to be filled by using an `MTLArgumentEncoder` which is similar to a `GPUBindGroupLayout` either reflected from an `MTLLibrary` or created directly with `MTLArgumentDescriptor`.
-It is called out explicily that argument buffers cannot contain unions, so that can't be used for heterogeneous descriptors.
+It is called out explicitly that argument buffers cannot contain unions, so that can't be used for heterogeneous descriptors.
 The argument buffers are bound with the `set*Buffer` method like any other buffer.
-With argument buffer tier 2 it is also possible to directly write `buffer.gpuAddress` somwhere in `argumentBuffer.contents`.
+With argument buffer tier 2 it is also possible to directly write `buffer.gpuAddress` somewhere in `argumentBuffer.contents`.

 When using argument buffers, the application must handle residency explicitly by calling `useResource`, `useHeap` (when suballocating resources), or `useResidencySet`.